Using AWS IAM Identity Center (successor to AWS Single Sign-On) with your Amazon Managed Grafana workspace - Amazon Managed Grafana

 Required permissions for scenarios using IAM Identity Center

-This section explains the policies that are required for several scenarios for using Amazon Managed Grafana with IAM Identity Center.
+This section explains the policies that are required for using Amazon Managed Grafana with IAM Identity Center.
+The policies needed to administer Amazon Managed Grafana differ based on whether your AWS account is part of an organization or not.

-To grant permissions to create and manage Amazon Managed Grafana workspaces across an entire organization, and to allow dependencies such as IAM Identity Center, assign the AWSGrafanaAccountAdministrator, AWSSSOMasterAccountAdministrator and the AWSSSODirectoryAdministrator policies to a user.
-Additionally, to upgrade an Amazon Managed Grafana workspace to Grafana Enterprise, a user must have the AWSMarketplaceManageSubscriptions IAM policy or the equivalent permissions.
+To grant permissions to create and manage Amazon Managed Grafana workspaces in an organization, and to allow dependencies such as AWS IAM Identity Center, assign the following policies to a role.

-If you want to use service-managed permissions when you create an Amazon Managed Grafana workspace, the user who creates the workspace must also have the iam:CreateRole, iam:CreatePolicy, and iam:AttachRolePolicy permissions.
+If you want to use service-managed permissions when you create an Amazon Managed Grafana workspace, the role that creates the workspace must also have the iam:CreateRole, iam:CreatePolicy, and iam:AttachRolePolicy permissions.
 These are required to use AWS CloudFormation StackSets to deploy policies that allow you to read data sources in the organization's accounts.

 Important